pintux/whataboutBot/README.md

 ```javscript
 {"text": "A_TEXT_MESSAGE"}
 ```
-(This version supports only text messages.
-More supported types other than text (like images) are coming...)
+**NB**: This version supports only text messages.
+More supported types, other than text, (like images) are coming soon...

 ```javascript
 function run(param, chat, cb){